 Academic Policies/Requirements For Promotion and Graduation: Attaining the DPT degree requires the successful completion of all didactic courses and clinical immersion/ rotations as sequenced into nice consecutive semesters.
 The three full-time, clinical rotations are completed at off-campus sites, and students are responsible for all travel and living expenses during the internships.
 Satisfactory progress through the Program requires a GPA of B (3.00) in each semester.
-The minimum passing grade in each course is a C(2.00) as long as the semester GPA is maintained at a grade of B (3.00).
+The minimum passing grade in each course is a C (2.00) as long as the semester GPA is maintained at a grade of B (3.00).
 Students are assigned an academic mentor within the program to monitor their progress and to recommend resources for students experiencing academic difficulty.
 Students who fail to maintain the academic requirements are subject to probation or dismissal.
 Students dismissed from the Program may have the opportunity to apply for readmission after one year.
-Please academic policies.
+Please refer to the Program's Student Handbook for details on all academic policies.

 Accreditation: Graduation from a physical therapy education program accredited by the Commission on accreditation in Physical Therapy Education (CAPTE) is necessary for eligibility to sit for the licensure examination, which is required in all states.